Seasonal allergies cause itchy skin, a runny nose, sneezing, and sometimes itchy or watery, bloodshot eyes.

 Allergic conjunctivitis may result when airborne substances, such as pollens, contact the eyes directly.

-Hay fever can make the nose, roof of the mouth, back of the throat, and eyes itch.
+Seasonal allergies can make the nose, roof of the mouth, back of the throat, and eyes itch.
 Itching may start gradually or abruptly.
 The nose runs, producing a clear watery discharge, and may become stuffed up.
 In children, the stuffy nose may lead to an ear infection.
 The lining of the nose may become swollen and bluish red.

 The eyes may water, sometimes profusely, and itch.
 The whites of the eyes may become red, and the eyelids may become red and swollen.
 Wearing contact lenses can irritate the eyes further.